martynbutty/mydevnotebook.com/blog/2022-09-06-Performance-Testing-Basics/index.md

 -   Insufficient resources

 ## Where and When to test
-Running against your production system is probably a bad idea (as well as effecting your own production system, you could potentially cause third party systems problems too!, not that I've ever inadvertently tested this theory ;) ).
+Running against your production system is probably a bad idea.
+As well as effecting your own production system, you could potentially cause third party systems problems too!, not that I've ever inadvertently tested this theory ;)

 If you use cloud hosting, you can probably create a production like system fairly easily.